Book Review: Kevin Brockmeier's 'Illumination'

 Our reviewer Alan Cheuse teaches writing at George Mason University in Fairfax, Virginia.

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by an NPR contractor.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR's programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.